 Oxidic horizon

-The oxidic horizon is a strongly weathered B horizon consisting of mixed crystalline iron and aluminium oxides and kaolin group minerals, with low activity clay properties.
+The oxidic horizon is a strongly weathered B horizon, consisting of mixed crystalline iron and aluminium oxides and kaolin group minerals, with low activity clay properties.
+It is given the horizon notation Bo.
 It has ALL the following requirements:

 Weak or very weak primary ped strength and soil strength as determined by the unconfined resistance-to-crushing test at moist to dry soil water states; AND